TV Tropes Needs Your Help

 - Or Are You Just Happy to See Me?: "Is that a British Army Browning L9A1 in your pocket, or are you just pleased to see me?"

 - Perpetual Tourist: One of the crimes that Moriarty arranges and subsequently gets Sherlock to expose is a Perpetual Tourist's travel plan.

 - Reality Is Unrealistic: It may seem at first like a continuity error.
 The TV report on Connie Prince's death lists her age as 48, yet in the next scene, when Sherlock, John and Lestrade go to the morgue, Lestrade reads the patient record which says her age is 54.
 It's actually not unheard of that celebrities will lie about their age.
 The media reports give the age she was claiming to be, while her medical records show her real age.

 - Strapped to a Bomb: The episode is based around having this trope as the conflict.

-- Stuff Blowing Up: Sherlock's apartment and the blind woman.
+- Stuff Blowing Up: The building across the street from 221B, and the blind woman.

 - Suddenly Shouting:

 - Taking You with Me: John's plan for taking down Moriarty.
 It doesn't work.